Williams FW27

 The Williams FW27 was the Formula One car which the Williams team used during the 2005 Formula One season.

 Design and development

 Overview

 Like the Minardi PS05 and the Renault R25, the FW27 utilized a 6-speed gearbox rather than the 7-speed gearbox found on the other 2005 F1 cars.

 This car was the last Williams model that was powered by a BMW engine before BMW moved to BMW Sauber and also Michelin tyres before their switch to Bridgestone tyres.
 The following year's model, the Williams FW28 had an engine provided by Cosworth.

 Variants

 The Williams FW27B was prepared for the purpose of testing the BMW V8 engine for the 2006 season, but Cosworth was ultimately chosen when BMW left Williams to buy the Sauber team.
 The Williams FW27C was prepared for the purpose of testing the 2006 Cosworth V8 engine.
+At the time the Williams team had not confirmed a major team sponsor, so the livery of both the FW27C car and the race suit were both in dark blue, with only the RBS sponsor branding added.

 Racing history

 While Williams was able to compete and take a couple of victories home in recent years, the FW27 proved not to be up to the same performance levels as some of the other teams' cars.
 New drivers Mark Webber and Nick Heidfeld scored points quite frequently, but a Grand Prix win was not within their reach.
 The highlight was the second and third places in Monaco.
 Heidfeld also scored a second place at the European race, where he started from pole.
 From the Italian Grand Prix onwards, Heidfeld, who was injured, was replaced by Antônio Pizzonia, who had previously been Webber's teammate at Jaguar in 2003.
 The team ended the season winless for the first time since 2000 in fifth place in the Constructors' Championship, failing to meet their own high expectations.